Gartner Report: Which Java Runtime is for you? | DOWNLOAD NOW

 Yes, Azul Platform Prime was previously called Zing.
 You will still see the word Zing in many artifacts like command-line switches, repository names, and file names.

-Azul Platform Prime is priced on a subscription basis per server.
-With per-server pricing, you don’t need to worry about core counts, memory size, or number of instances deployed per server.
-The annual subscription price for Azul Platform Prime with premium support is $3500 USD per server (physical or virtual).
-We offer lower prices for higher volumes and longer-term subscriptions.
-Please contact us to learn about the special pricing available for start-ups and companies with $25 million or less in annual revenue, and for ISVs and manufacturers looking to embed/integrate Azul Platform Prime with their products.
+Azul Platform Prime is priced on a virtual core (vCore) basis.
+Pricing starts at $100 per vCore and is tiered.
+Learn more in this blog.
+Azul offers lower prices for higher volumes and longer-term subscriptions.
+Please contact us also to learn about the special pricing available for start-ups and companies with $25 million or less in annual revenue, and for ISVs and manufacturers looking to embed/integrate Azul Platform Prime with their products.
 Note: you can get pricing information for all Azul products at https://www.azul.com/products/pricing/

 Azul Platform Prime is a highly optimized JVM and elastic runtime that breaks traditional Java scale barriers and provides applications with orders of magnitude improvement in Java responsiveness, scale, and throughput.